 She’d been hired at the museum four weeks ago and had been working there since.
 She was inside now, waiting for Neal and Mozzie to give her the signal that they were out back.

 “Sixty seconds,” said Mozzie.

 Neal was nervous.
 He could have sworn he’d been followed.
 He had that instinct in him; that gut feeling.
 He wasn’t normally wrong.
 Neal had taken a different route to the tunnel, shaking off his tail—if he even had a tail—and was sure he wasn’t followed all the way here.
 But even so…

 Neal shook himself.
 He wasn’t followed.
 He was just paranoid.

-"Send her the signal," said Mozzie, as he stopped walking, and Neal nearly ran into him.
-Get a hold of yourself, he told himself.
+“Send her the signal,” said Mozzie.
+He stopped walking and Neal nearly ran into him.
+Get a hold of yourself, he told himself firmly.
 He sent Kate the text and he and Mozzie stood in front of the rusty ladder, waiting for her reply.
-Neal had to climb a few rungs to get his cell phone signal back.
 After a moment, she replied with a Go text and he and Mozzie nodded at each other.
 Neal unzipped the bag and handed Mozzie a uniform, and Neal slipped his own on over his clothes.